 If you’re thinking about buying a course, eBook, or software that promises to make you rich quickly, then it’s probably an affiliate marketing scam.

-Avoid these at all costs, as they will just end up costing you money.
+Avoid affiliate marketing scams at all costs, as they will just end up costing you money.

 How To Identify Affiliate Marketing Scams?